TinCin/MyBookApp/README.md

 ## ✨ Features

-- ✅ Login & Registration – Users can create accounts and log in using Firebase./n
+- ✅ Login & Registration – Users can create accounts and log in using Firebase.
 - ✅ Add Books – Enter book details such as title, author, and publication year.
 - ✅ Cover Gallery – Upload and manage book cover images.
 - ✅ Browse Library – View a list of books with essential details.